Tr33Bug/Tr33Bug.github.io/preview.md

 ---
 layout: page
-permalink: /preview
+permalink: /test
-permalink_name: /preview
+permalink_name: /test
-title: This is the page title
+title: This is the testpage
 ---

 # Header 1